MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-006-Design-Consideration.md

 - Enable or Disable for Use Case

-In case the use case is no longer applicable, we can disable that use cae which will skip its execution in tax engine.
+In case the use case is no longer applicable, we can disable that use case which will skip its execution in tax engine.